Sunday, November 17, 2024

 The second thing to keep in mind is that the order of planets is different.
 In standard astrology, we start with the Sun and work our way out to the furthest-reaching planet in our solar system, Pluto.
 When calculating magickal hours, the order follows in reverse.

 Starting with the furthest planet in our solar system at the time this system of calculation was created (Saturn) and working towards the “planet” closest to us here, on Earth (the Moon).
 The order goes to Saturn, Jupiter, Mars, the Sun (or Sol), Venus, Mercury, and the Moon (or Luna).
-This method of ordering is referred to as the Chaldean Ordering of Planets.
+This method of ordering is the Chaldean Ordering of Planets.

 Now, that those basic facts are out of the way, it is important to know that the first hour of each day (starting at sunrise) is ruled by the planet that rules over the entire day.
 So, for example, the first hour on Sunday is a Sun hour.
 The first hour on Monday is a Moon hour.
 The first hour on Tuesday is a Mars hour, and so on.